An image of countertop samples on a light countertop.

 Pros:

-• Available in a range of patterns and colors
+• Available in a range of patterns and colours

 • Scratch-resistant